About this site

 The courtesy runner rule allows a team to substitute (as in, send in a pinch runner) for a catcher or pitcher whenever a catcher or pitcher reaches base, without the catcher or pitcher leaving the game.
 The idea, as far as catchers is concerned, is to speed up the game; the catcher can return to the dugout and put on his chest protector and shin guards.
 For pitchers, well, I guess the idea is to keep pitchers off the base paths, but since the NAIA allows designated hitters, this use of courtesy runners doesn't come up very often.

-Re-entry rule: A starting position player may leave and re-enter the game once.
+The NAIA uses another non-standard rule, the re-entry rule; A starting position player may leave and re-enter the game once.
 When he re-enters, he must take the same spot in the batting order.
 Pitchers and designated hitters cannot re-enter.